Safeguarding Disabled Children

 - signs that routine basic care has not been provided

-It is difficult to provide a full list so it is probably best for you to rely on your instincts as a parent and note any changes that seem particularly worrying.
+It is difficult to provide a full list.
+Therefore, it is best for you to rely on your instincts as a parent and note any changes that seem particularly worrying.

 If it is an emergency and your child is at immediate risk then you should contact the Police by dialling 999.